sachin-acharya-projects/WebServer.py/README.md

-# WebServer.py - Simple Python Web Server Implementation
+# NetJin - Simple Python Web Server Implementation

 ## Overview

-`WebServer.py` is a lightweight web server implemented in Python using sockets.
+`NetJin` is a lightweight web server implemented in Python using sockets.
 It provides a simple implementation of the HTTP protocol, allowing users to build and run web applications with ease.

 ## Features